Subscribe to updates

 Summary

-The sub-committee approved the application for a new premises licence for Brati A&A Cafe, 530 Rainham Road South, Dagenham, RM10 7XD, with a condition that alcohol sales must end at 10pm on Sundays.
+The Licensing Sub-Committee convened to discuss an application by Lulzim Brati for a new premises licence for Bratty A&A Cafe, located at 530 Rainham Road South, Dagenham.
+The application was approved, with a condition added that alcohol sales must end at 10pm on Sundays.

 Attendees